 Power Of Compounding: Invest Early Reap Huge

 “Principle of Compounding” is a very powerful tool in Finance and Economics.
 Compounding in simpler terms means interest being added to the principal, thus the addition of interest to the principal is called compounding.
 “Principle of Compounding” means that not only the principal amount earns interest but the interest amount also earns interest (interest on interest).
-Thus it leads to accelerated growth of Wealth.
+Thus “Power of Compounding” facilitates accelerated growth of Wealth.

 COMPOUNDING IN PERSONAL FINANCE